top of page

 • Lithium ion battery cells expel hydrogen, carbon monoxide, carbon dioxide, hydrogen fluoride, hydrogen chloride, hydrogen cyanide, organic solvents, ethane, methane, hydrocarbons, sulphur dioxide, nitrogen oxides, among others.
 Source: Prof Paul Christensen, University of Newcastle.

-• Flame temperatures courtesy of the NFPA (US)
+• Flame temperature information courtesy of the NFPA (US)

 bottom of page